tuxor1337/dictzip.js/README.md

 Example code
 ---

-Using js-inflate API from https://github.com/augustl/js-inflate we get:
+Using js-inflate from https://github.com/augustl/js-inflate we get:

     /* The DictZipFile constructor expects an inflate function.
      * This function in turn is supposed to expect a binary string